centaurussa/SofiaTheAiSample/README.md

 A ready sample of **`SofiaTheAI`** that can be used to understand the inputted voice and act and respond upon it.

+*NOTE: Refer to responder.py to add more if-else statements to increase the control and functionality of Sofia to fit your needs*

 # How to launch the sample
 **`cd`** to the sample's root directory and write in the Command Line Interface(a.k.a Terminal) the following line:-